Fundamental Guide

 Spending

-Expenses include debt repayment, necessities, and discretionary spending.
+Some of the expenses are debt repayment, necessities and discretionary spending.

 Saving